Joyce Collin-Smith: Early life and education

 Joyce Yvonne Hartley was born on 11 January 1919 in Oxford, England.
 She was the daughter of Harold Osborne Hartley, editor of The Oxford Times, and Grace Sophia Hartley (née Horsefield).
-The majority of her male relations worked as journalists, since her ancestors became Quakers in the early 18th century.

-Hartley attended Oxford High School on Belbroughton Road, Oxford.
+She attended Oxford High School on Belbroughton Road, Oxford.
+As a child, Hartley preferred the realm of imagination to the real world, often feeling as though there was someone in the room with her.